wang-morris/wang-morris/README.md

-### Hi there 👋

-### About Me
+###👋 About Me

 I'm Morris, a software developer student!

+These are my skills...
-- 💻 Stack: React, JavaScript, Express, Node.js, HTML5, CSS3
+💻 Stack: React, JavaScript, Express, Node.js, HTML5, CSS3
-- 🛠 Tools: Bootstrap, npm, PostgreSQL, Babel, Webpack, VS App Center, Figma, Git, Github, Slack
+🛠 Tools: Bootstrap, npm, PostgreSQL, Babel, Webpack, VS App Center, Figma, Git, Github, Slack

+Leveraging this skill set, I aspire to create software that delivers life-changing solutions.

+Outside of programming...
+I cut hair as an creative outlet!

 <!--
 **wang-morris/wang-morris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.